blocktransfer/py-TAD3-horizon/securityholders/README.md

-Block Transfer works because of its issers, regulatory agents, and developers.
+Block Transfer works because of its issuers, regulatory agents, and developers.
 Thank you for any contributions!
 # Shareholders
-This folder is for backend shareholder ops not invoken on the Stellar blockchain or through any Stellar wallet.
+This folder is for backend shareholder ops not invoked on the Stellar blockchain or through any Stellar wallet.